CircleCI-Public/config-preview-sdk/docs/using-orbs.md

 # Using Orbs in CirlceCI Configuration
+_The `orbs` stanza is available in configuration version 2.1 and later._

 Orbs are packages of CircleCI configuration shared across projects.
 Orbs are made available for use in configuration through the `orbs` key in the top level of your config.yml.